CONNECTING TO A WIRELESS CONNECTION

 Please Note: PALCS cannot assist with setup or troubleshooting wireless networks because the router is a personal device either purchased by the family or provided by the Internet Service Provider (ISP, such as Comcast or Verizon) and we do not know the address, password, or the configuration of these devices.
 Please contact your router’s manufacturer or your ISP if you do not have the connection information required for these steps.

-- To connect to a wireless network, click on the icon in the bottom right hand corner of the screen with the yellow sun and the grey bars behind it.
+- To connect to a wireless network, click on the icon in the bottom right hand corner of the screen with the a globe icon.

 - Find your wireless network and click on it.
 If you do not know your wireless network’s name, check with your ISP.
 If your wireless network is not appearing, check to make sure the wireless on your laptop is turned on.

 - Click Connect.

 - Type your wireless password (if you have one) and click on OK.
 Again, if you do not know your wireless password, please check with your ISP.

 - When connected, your wireless network will appear beneath Currently Connected To